-Maybe you’re on some sort of road to self discovery or making a point to try and accomplish things completely on your own, that doesn't mean you have to completely isolate yourself and loose all hope for making friends as you travel.
-It can be easy to just lay low and do everything by yourself, but we all know traveling is lonely enough so when you need to make a friend its good to know how to go about it.
+Maybe you’re on some sort of road to self-discovery or making a point to try and accomplish things completely on your own, that doesn't mean you have to completely isolate yourself and lose all hope for making friends as you travel.
+It can be easy to just lay low and do everything by yourself, but we all know travelling is lonely enough so when you need to make a friend its good to know how to go about it.
 There will always be that awkward encounter where no matter how hard you try the conversation isn't going anywhere, but travel is all about learning to be yourself without caring what others think so you can’t let that get you down.
-These lines have been tried and tested by our fellow travelers here so you can rest assured that they will not let you down next time you are awkwardly trying to find someone to hit the club with at your hostel.
+These lines have been tried and tested by our fellow travellers here so you can rest assured that they will not let you down next time you are awkwardly trying to find someone to hit the club with at your hostel.

 One of the easiest ways to strike up a conversation is to compliment someone on something like their hair or what they are wearing and ask them about it.
 People love to talk about themselves and when you show genuine interest in something about them they will usually get the conversation flowing for you.

 Okay, this one is probably on last resort side where you start walking over to them and forget what you were going to say but can’t stop now because they've already seen you so you have to say something.
 Travellers are always looking for wifi so just a simple question can ignite the spark for a long-term friendship.

 This one is good for any type of person if it’s a local, a fellow traveller, or an employee somewhere you can always ask for advice on where to eat, what to do, etc.